webentlib/router/README.md

 ### 6. `error`, `layout` and first route in `pattern`

-Create `.svelte` pages for 'error', 'base layout' and 'home'; call them as you want, and specify paths to them in `error`, `layout` and first route in `patterns`.
+- Create `.svelte` pages for 'error', 'base layout' and 'home'
+- Call them as you want
+- And specify paths to them in `error`, `layout` and first route in `patterns`.

 # Diving deep into `Pattern`.